 On their Checklist for Distance Learning Questions You Should Ask Now, the American Federation of Teachers draws attention to the need for teacher preparation and training.
 Educators also know their students well and should be consulted during planning.

 Schools can support teachers by providing guidance on how to design quality online instruction, as well as resources to support their transition to a digital learning environment.
 For example, Edsurge offers Advice for Newly Remote Instructors, and TNTP’s Resources for Learning at Home When Schools Close offers guidance on choosing home learning resources, using the materials at home, and communicating with families.

-Some districts, such as D.C.
-Public Schools, proactively closed for a day so teachers could prepare for online learning during an extended closure, and provided an Instructional Continuity Plan with resources for students, teachers and families.
+Some districts, such as DC Public Schools, provided an Instructional Continuity Plan with resources for students, teachers and families.
 Additional examples of instructional continuity plans and resources include: